Company Logo

 Na-mi-quai-ni-mak Fund FAQ

-Eligible applicants must be non-profits, including Indigenous (First Nation, Metis, and Inuit) communities, survivor organizations, schools, band offices, etc.
+Eligible applicants must be non-profits, including Indigenous (First Nation, Métis, and Inuit) communities, Survivor organizations, schools, band offices, etc.

-Community Healing Fund Application
+Download Community Healing Fund Application Form (DOCX)

-Email: NCTRCommemoration@umanitoba.ca
+NCTRCommemoration@umanitoba.ca

-The National Centre for Truth and Reconciliation, Attn: Jennifer Wood
+The National Centre for Truth and Reconciliation

 177 rue Dysart Road